This post may contain affiliate links. Please refer to my privacy policy for more information.

 Espresso powder

-- Leave the egg whites out to sit at room temperature in the bowl of a stand mixer for 30 minutes.
+The process of making macarons moves quickly.
+Prepare the ingredients before starting the recipe.
+Leave the egg whites out to sit at room temperature in the bowl of a stand mixer for 30 minutes.

 - Whip until stiff peaks form.
 This means that the egg whites will stick straight up when you pull the whisk out of the whites.
 They will be thick and glossy.

-- Remove the bowl from the stand mixer and fold in the almond flour mixture.
+- Remove the bowl from the mixer and fold in the almond flour mixture.
 The egg whites will deflate a bit and that is ok.
 The batter is ready when it “ribbons”, which means it falls off the batter in a stream.
 You should be able to make a “8” with the batter falling off the spatula.
 This means the batter is ready.
-You’re looking for about 55-75 folds.
+You’re looking for about 60-75 folds.
 Check for the ribboning after every 15-20 seconds.
 Don't over mix.

-- Firmly tap the pans 2-3 times on the counter to get rid of any air bubbles.
-Let the macs sit at room temperature for 30-60 minutes to set.
-They’re ready to baked when the tops are slightly tacky and you can touch them without batter sticking to your fingers.
+- Spoon the batter into a piping bag fitted with a large round piping tip (Wilton 1A or 2A).
+Pipe rounds onto parchment paper or silicone mats.
+Firmly tap the pans 2-3 times on the counter to get rid of any air bubbles.
+Let the macaron sit at room temperature for 30- 60 minutes to set.
+They’re ready to bake when the tops are slightly tacky and you can touch them without batter sticking to your fingers.

-- Pipe a mound of filling in the center of the flipped up macaron shells.
+- Pipe a mound of filling in the center of the flipped-up macaron shells.

-Baking Tips for Perfect Macarons
+Baking Tips

 - Using a scale will give you the best results.
 I haven't written this recipe in cups for a good reason.
 Using a scale creates consistency, and exact measurements every time.